How to Easily Remember Italian Verb Conjugations Rules

 Where to place the stress of a conjugated –ARE verb?

 When pronouncing all forms of the verbs, note that—except for noi and voi — stress should be placed on the stem of the verb, not the ending.
-Although there are exceptions, this is particularly helpful to recall when you’re pronouncing the third-person plural (loro).
+Although there are exceptions, this is particularly helpful to recall when pronouncing the third-person plural (loro).

 Remember Italian Verb conjugation rules for Regular -ere verbs